homo-metallicus/moOde-mountstatus/README.md

 Main script "mounstatus.sh" tries to remount moOde's sources automatically if they become unavailable and controls the behavior of the raspberry pi LEDs depending on their availability. \
 It is called by a one shot systemd service unit triggered by a systemd timer unit every 15 seconds after the last execution.

-Sources can be network shares (SMB, NFS, UPnP) or attached USB devices.
+Sources can be network shares (SMB, NFS, UPnP) or any attached USB device.

 Red LED is off by default. \
 **Fixed green LED**: all configured sources are available. \